infosecn1nja/Red-Teaming-Toolkit/README.md

 * **morphHTA** Morphing Cobalt Strike's evil.HTA. https://github.com/vysec/morphHTA
 * **Unicorn** is a simple tool for using a PowerShell downgrade attack and inject shellcode straight into memory. https://github.com/trustedsec/unicorn
 * **Shellter** is a dynamic shellcode injection tool, and the first truly dynamic PE infector ever created. https://www.shellterproject.com/
+* **EmbedInHTML** Embed and hide any file in an HTML file. https://github.com/Arno0x/EmbedInHTML
 * **SigThief** Stealing Signatures and Making One Invalid Signature at a Time. https://github.com/secretsquirrel/SigThief
 * **Veil** is a tool designed to generate metasploit payloads that bypass common anti-virus solutions. https://github.com/Veil-Framework/Veil
 * **CheckPlease** Sandbox evasion modules written in PowerShell, Python, Go, Ruby, C, C#, Perl, and Rust. https://github.com/Arvanaghi/CheckPlease